loveholidays/git-slack-bot/SECURITY.md

 ## Security Scanning

-The repository includes basic security scanning:
-- **govulncheck**: Scans for known vulnerabilities in Go dependencies
-- **gosec**: Basic Go security analysis

-> **Note**: Advanced security features (CodeQL, SARIF uploads, dependency review) require GitHub Advanced Security, which is not enabled on this private repository.
-These features will be available once the repository is made public.
+> **Note**: Automated security scanning features (CodeQL, SARIF uploads, dependency review) require GitHub Advanced Security, which is not enabled on this private repository.
+These features will be automatically enabled once the repository is made public.
+>
+> For now, manual security scanning can be performed locally using:
+> - `go install golang.org/x/vuln/cmd/govulncheck@latest && govulncheck ./...`
+> - `go install github.com/securecodewarrior/gosec/v2/cmd/gosec@latest && gosec ./...`

 ## Security Best Practices